by Sara Nguyen

 Paubox Email Suite integrates seamlessly with popular email platforms such as Google Workspace and Microsoft 365.
 Every email your healthcare business sends will be encrypted using the latest TLS 1.3 encryption technology.
 Emails are transmitted directly to your patient’s inbox, no password or portal required.

 Since Paubox has a BAA included, we take great care to ensure that our emails receive robust security.
 Our solution blocks email threats with spam filtering and email security against ransomware, malware, and phishing attacks.
-We also protect against domain name spoofing emails with our patent-pending ExecProtect feature.
+We also protect against domain name spoofing emails with our patented ExecProtect feature.